RayDarar/sdu-ccna-blog/blogs/week-11.md

 - `show ip [interface-id]` - display IP information about interface
 - `show mac address-table` - display the MAC address table

-Next few things to do is configuring **SSH**.
+Next few things to do to configure **SSH**:
-- To verify that SSH is supported by switch
+- To verify that SSH is supported by switch `show ip ssh`
 - Configure the `ip domain-name [domain-name]`
 - Configure SSH version 2 using `ip ssh version 2`
 - Generate RSA key pairs using `crypto key generate rsa` (to delete use `crypto key zeroize rsa`)
 - Create username and password using `username [username] secret [password]`
-- Open vty lines and use `transport input ssh`
+- Open vty lines (0-15) and use `transport input ssh`
-- `login local` command
+- `login local` command on vty lines

-Finally I learned really useful command `interface range type module/first-number – last-number`
+Finally I learned really useful command `interface range type module/first-number last-number`

 Also some useful commands to configure Port Security:
 - `switchport mode access` - set the interface mode